eWeLinkCUBE/cc.ewelink.smart.home.addon/README.md

 ## What is eWeLink Smart Home

-eWeLink Smart Home can discover eWeLink WiFi devices in LAN.
+eWeLink Smart Home can discover eWeLink WiFi devices in both LAN and cloud.
 After login with eWeLink account, you can sync the device you chose to eWeLink CUBE.
-By eWeLink CUBE, you can control the device in LAN and link the zigbee device in eWeLink CUBE with the scene.
+By eWeLink CUBE, you can control the device in both LAN and cloud and link the zigbee device in eWeLink CUBE with the scene.

 ## Quick start